 Schedule a Breast Cancer Screening at Our Medical Center Today

 Early diagnosis is the best defense against breast cancer, so take charge of your health by getting screened regularly.
-To learn more, contact Bedford Breast Center in Los Angeles, CA to schedule an appointment.
+To learn more, contact Bedford Breast Center in Los Angeles, CA online or call (310) 278-8590 to schedule an appointment.